joachimLengacher/cplace-scim2/cf.cplace.examples.spring/README.md

 of type `cf.cplace.platform.internal.api.security.CplaceUserDetails`, then cplace will automatically log in this user with the cplace session (see `cf.cplace.platform.application.rest.SessionAndRequestLocalInterceptor` for details).
 This will 'hook' the current thread into the cplace authorization system.
-So any attempt to read or write cplace entities from within Spring controllers will now be checked against the cplace authentication system.
+So any attempt to read or write cplace entities from within Spring controllers will now be checked against the cplace authorization system.

 ### Testing